-- A. Knowledge of and adherence to professional societies' (American Psychological Association and American Counseling Association) codes of ethics. - B. Follows the APA and ACA ethics codes in relationship to appropriate relationships with clients and supervisors e.g., - i.
-Does not have sexual relationships with clients or supervisors. - ii.
-Avoids dual relationships and seeks appropriate consultation. - C. Displays honesty and integrity. - a.
-Maintains appropriate confidentiality of client information. - b.
-Maintains complete and accurate documentation of client information. - c.
-Does not plagiarize. - D. Shows respect for instructors, supervisors, colleagues, and clients in person and on the Internet. - E. Maintains a professional demeanor. - a.
-Maintains appropriate interpersonal communications with faculty, colleagues, and clients. - i.
-Works to ensure that verbal discourse is professional even when stressed e.g., is not: - 1. dismissive - 2. hostile - 3. verbally abusive - 4. physically expressing anger - b.
-Appropriately available to clinical and academic meetings e.g., orientation, internship staff meetings, exit interview, etc.
+- A. Knowledge of and adherence to professional societies' (APA and ACA) codes of ethics - B. Follows the APA and ACA ethics codes in relationship to appropriate relationships with clients and supervisors, e.g., - a.
+Does not have sexual relationships with clients or supervisors. - b.
+Avoids dual relationships and seeks appropriate consultation. - C. Displays honesty and integrity - a.
+Maintains appropriate confidentiality of client information - b.
+Maintains complete and accurate documentation of client information - c.
+Does not plagiarize - D. Shows respect for instructors, supervisors, colleagues, and clients in person and on the Internet - E. Maintains a professional demeanor - a.
+Maintains appropriate interpersonal communications with faculty, colleagues, and clients - i.
+Works to ensure that verbal discourse is professional even when stressed, e.g., is not: - 1. dismissive - 2. hostile - 3. verbally abusive - 4. physically expressing anger

-- c.
-Maintains punctuality in the following areas - i.
+- b.
+Appropriately available to clinical and academic meetings, e.g., orientation, internship staff meetings, exit interview, etc. - c.
+Maintains punctuality in the following areas: - i.
 Arrival to meetings and client appointments - ii.
 Turning in assignments - iii.
-Turning in appropriate paperwork e.g. Candidacy application - iv.
+Turning in appropriate paperwork, e.g., Candidacy application - iv.
 Making appointments with faculty, e.g., end of semester feedback - d.
-Appearance and dress conforms to accepted standards. - i.
-Maintains appropriate hygiene. - ii.
-Maintains an appearance that does not detract from professional duties.
+Appearance and dress conforms to accepted standards - i.
+Maintains appropriate hygiene - ii.
+Maintains an appearance that does not detract from professional duties b.
+Maturity